Writing Playwright Tests for Sefaria

 Using the Playwright UI

-The UI provides excellent debugging capabilities:
+The UI provides excellent debugging capabilities, such as:

-• Run individual tests or groups
+• Running individual tests or groups

-• View errors in the dedicated panel
+• Viewing errors in the dedicated panel

-• Step through test execution
+• Stepping through test execution

 Playwright UI Example